ANC submission on a future electoral system to the Electoral Task Team

 10. The following five criteria are proposed for evaluating systems:

-- *Does it deepen democracy and reflect the democratically expressed will
+- *Does it deepen democracy and reflect the democratically expressed will of the people?

-- Will it contribute to nation-building and maintain political stability
+- Will it contribute to nation-building and maintain political stability and peace?

 - Will voters feel effectively represented by the elected parliamentarians?